 The most prominent structure on the Odeonsplatz is the Feldherrnhalle or Field Marshal’s hall.
 Together with the Theatinerkirche, this building gives the Odeonplatz the appearance of an Italian Square.

 The Feldherrnhalle consists of a covered hall with three arches.
-A staircase at the central arch leads to the entrance which is flanked by two Bayern lions.
+A staircase at the central arch leads to the entrance, which is flanked by two Bavarian lions.
 The structure was designed in 1841 by Friedrich von Gärtner after the Loggia dei Lanzi in Florence, Italy.
 It was built on the request of Ludwig I who wanted to honor his Bavarian generals.

 On the east side of the Odeonsplatz is the Hofgarten, a Renaissance court garden created between 1613 and 1617, during the reign of Duke Maximilian I. It is laid out as an Italian formal garden and features a domed temple crowned with a bronze figure symbolizing Bavaria.